ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.8.5] - 2024-12-03 - Bug fix for smartphone live session

+### Fixed
+- Fixed an issue preventing smartphone live sessions from connecting when clinician and client share the same user email

 ## [1.8.4] - 2024-12-03 - Bug fixes for subscriptions and set-up advice

 ### Fixed